 The SDO makes it unlawful for an employer to subject a woman to a disadvantage or dismiss her on the ground of her pregnancy (SDO section 8).
-Many people may think that the dismissal of women employees upon their return from maternity leave is not unlawful.
+While the dismissal of employees during their pregnancy may be an obvious form of discrimination, the dismissal of women upon their return from maternity leave is less obvious.
 However, if it is clear that the employee would not have been dismissed had she not been pregnant and gone on maternity leave, then the dismissal may be unlawful and a complaint may be lodged.